deepsense-ai/db-ally/docs/how-to/quickstart2.md

     """
     return Candidate.country == country
 ```

+!!! warning
+    The `Annotated` type is not available in Python 3.8 and earlier.
+If you are using an older version of Python, you can install the `typing-extensions` package and use the `Annotated` type from there:

+    ```python
+    from typing_extensions import Annotated
+    ```

 Now, when you run a query with the `from_country` filter, the similarity index will be used to automatically find the most similar country name to the one given in the query.